ProductTryOn

 Virtual try-on technology has matured beyond beauty and eyewear into nearly every wearable product category:

-• Clothing and apparel — dresses, tops, jackets, outerwear
+• Clothing and apparel — dresses, tops, jackets, outerwear, activewear, denim.

-• Eyewear — sunglasses, prescription frames, blue-light glasses
+• Eyewear — sunglasses, prescription frames, reading glasses, blue-light glasses.

-• Hats and accessories — caps, beanies, headbands, scarves
+• Hats and headwear — caps, beanies, bucket hats, headbands, fedoras.

 Most existing solutions only cover one or two of these categories.
 A store selling sunglasses and clothing would need separate vendors — separate integrations, separate dashboards, separate bills.
 Universal try-on platforms that handle every category from a single widget are emerging to fill this gap.